salesforce/utam-js-recipes/README.md

 ```

 - Download the [debug build](https://developer.salesforce.com/tools/mobile-debugging) for the Salesforce iOS and Android mobile apps.
-- Commands to execute test:
+- Commands to execute a test:
 For iOS: yarn test wdio.conf.ios.js
 For Android: yarn test wdio.conf.android.js
 - For a test on Android, make sure to start an emulator before the test run.
 Otherwise, will hit error like this: "Error: Failed to create session.